tpage000/movie_catalog_app/README.md

 ----
 Incomplete:

-- Sign up and log in are just dummy stuff for now until I get proper authentication.
-Also, these will not be in a separate view.
+- Removing user ids from the url now that sessions are implemented (full routing refactor)

-- There is no validation for adding a new movie (you can add something that does not exist, or add a movie twice, and it will mess with the lists)
+- There is no validation for checking if a movie already exists before add

-- No error messages yet for getting movies, login, or signup
+- Removing an added movie
 ----
 Features coming soon:

+* Listing by release data will also order movies according to rating

 * Enter the date when you watched the movie, and list movies according to watch date

-* Give your movies a rating out of 5 stars

 * Add reviews / comments to your movies so you can remember what you were thinking at the time

+* List movies by rating